 5 Discussion

-The aim of this paper was to present the findings from the implementation of a bespoke co-developed evaluation resources for an environmental educational initiative.
+The aim of this paper was to present the findings from the implementation of a bespoke co-developed evaluation resources for an environmental educational initiative based in London, England.
 The resources were designed to be appropriate for a wide range of ages by including different approaches such as smiley face scales, interviews, and a drawing task.
 The implementation of the evaluation resources was straightforward.
 Staff took part in a half-day workshop focusing on using the evaluation resources across the different programs offered by GSLP.
 Following this training the resources were implemented across the GSLP programs.
-The data collected using the resources shows that by spending a few hours in structured educational activities in green spaces appears to have a positive impact in program participants’ understanding, wellbeing, nature connection, confidence, and involvement which.
+The data collected using the evaluation resources shows that by spending a few hours in structured educational activities in green spaces appears to have a positive impact in program participants’ understanding, wellbeing, nature connection, confidence, and involvement.
+Thus indicating the effectiveness of the GSLP programs which was the aim of the evaluation.
 We will now discuss these findings in more detail.

 The activities and content of the GSLP sessions are guided by a set of learning principles, were successful in bringing about positive changes in a number of predetermined outcomes.
 Whilst the outcomes have been defined, measured, and reported separately, in reality there is overlap between some of them.
 In particular, three of the outcomes (understanding, nature connection, and involvement) form part of the multifaceted psychological construct and pathways to nature connectedness (Lumber et al., 2017).

-Recent evidence suggests that knowledge alone predicts a very small proportion (2%) of , compared to a connection with nature (69%; Otto & Pensini, 2017).
+Recent evidence suggests that knowledge alone predicts a very small proportion (2%) of ecological behaviour, compared to a connection with nature (69%; Otto & Pensini, 2017).
 Wellbeing relates to the emotional attachment to nature, which is essential to nature connectedness and presents another pathway to nature connectedness (Mayer & Frantz, 2004; Zhang, Howell & Iyer, 2014).
 The involvement dimension was defined by taking positive action for green spaces.
 There are over 40 pro-environmental behaviour scales that focus on positive inaction; that is, refraining from actions with a negative impact (Christmas et al., 2013).
 There is, however, a gap in the literature of scales measuring positive actions people can take to benefit green spaces and nature.
 The evaluation showed that a frequency based measure of desire to take positive action, together with observations of taking positive action for nature were beneficial in capturing these attitudes and behaviours.
 Participating in GSLP programs had a significant impact in improving confidence suggesting that time dedicated to allowing children to engage and interact with nature contributes to their belief in their ability to do so in the future.

 A strength of this study was the collaborative process involved in the development of the evaluation resources.
 This ensured approaches to data collection were practical and easy to implement within the confines of the sessions.
 Due to limited time practitioners had with participants, it was not possible to collect follow-up self-reports to surveys to determine whether the observed positive changes were maintained over a longer time.
 One suggestion is to integrate environmental education sessions into school curriculums to allow for longer evaluation periods that explore changes in participants’ physical and psychological health, and pro-environmental behaviors (Bratman, Hamilton, & Daily, 2012; Hartig, Mitchell, De Vries, & Frumkin, 2014).